open/close all folders

 - Deus Ex: Human Revolution has autosaving, generally when moving between room sets and whenever significant conversations occur.

 - Diablo II and Diablo III.
 The second game seems to autosave after some time has passed, as well as when leaving the game.
 The third game autosaves when entering a certain place.

 - Dragon Age: Origins has the game autosave at certain predefined locations (often immediately before a battle) while Dragon Age II pretty much saves automatically each time the player enters a new area.
 Both have up to four autosave slots.

 - The Elder Scrolls:

-- The Elder Scrolls IV: Oblivion: The game automatically saves your progress each time you enter a new location, with a small "Autosaving" notification on the upper left of the screen.
+- Oblivion expands it to automatically save your progress each time you enter a new location, with a small "Autosaving" notification on the upper left of the screen.